eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 }
 ```

-A lot of these `hySpc.pkgs` are will be data packages.
+A lot of these `hySpc.pkgs` will be data packages.

 ## 2. `hySpc.read.Witec`
 Still working on the `hySpc.read.Witec` function.
 Most of the parsing of the Witec_TrueMatch file has been done.
 Additionally, a number of unittest have been implemented.
 The next couple task are to: